muggy8/improbable/from-me-to-me/X1IapY2Y.md

 Melody gave me an embarrassed nod.

 "Then let me try something.
-Permission for Influence Extention?"
+Permission for Influence Extension?"
 I asked.

 My proposal shocked melody a bit.

 I'm sure she knows what I'm asking for and the dangers it entails.

-"Wh-why are you requesting to control my Spere of Influence?"
+"Wh-why are you requesting to control my Sphere of Influence?"
 Melody asked hesitantly.

 Hearing this, I giggled slightly as I proceeded to speak.